Lee Kip Lin: Kampung Boy Conservateur

 Silat is actually an acronym for Singapore, Lee Kip Lin and Architect Team 3 (Tse oral interview) ↩

-These are cigarettes out of Canada, a much sought after foreign brand in that time (Tay, oral interview) ↩
+These are cigarettes out of Canada, a much sought after foreign brand at that time (Tay, oral interview) ↩

 Previous references that Joannes Theodore de Bry’s 1603 map of Singapore is the earliest in Lee’s collection is mistaken as the referred map is a reprint of the original.
 Even so, this map is an 18th century reprint of the original likely to have been made some time between 1766 and 1770 (Gibson-Hill, C.A.
 (1954, May).
 Singapore: Notes on the history of the Old Strait, 1580–1850.
 Journal of the Malayan Branch of the Royal Asiatic Society, 27 (1) (165), 163–214, p.
 187. Retrieved from JSTOR via NLB’s eResources website.) ↩